 The Human Pathogens and Toxins Act (HPTA) and supporting Human Pathogens and Toxins Regulations (HPTR) establish a safety and security regime to protect the health and safety of the public against risks posed by human pathogens and toxins.
 The Public Health Agency of Canada (the Agency) administers and enforces the HPTA through the Centre for Biosecurity (the Centre).

-Since April 2013 the Agency has also been responsible for the administration of certain provisions of the Health of Animals Act and associated regulations (HAA/HAR).
-It now issues import permits and transfer authorizations for terrestrial animal pathogens (excluding pathogens that cause emerging or foreign animal diseases (FAD).
+PHAC is also responsible for the administration of certain provisions of the Health of Animals Act and Health of Animals Regulations (HAA/HAR).
+It issues import permits and transfer authorizations for most terrestrial animal pathogens (excluding aquatic animals, bees, invertebrates and pathogens that cause emerging or foreign animal diseases).

 The Centre for Biosecurity's Compliance and Enforcement Policy outlines the Centre's approach to Compliance and Enforcement and describes the roles and responsibilities of the Centre and regulated parties under the HPTA, HPTR, and the HAA/HAR.